discordjs/guide/guide/commando/validators.md

 ### oneOf

 Another property we can use to validate arguments is the `oneOf` option.
 This option forces the argument of be _one of_ the options provided in an array.
-For example, let's say you wanted to make an argument the required a "yes" or "no" response.
+For example, say you wanted to make an argument the required a "yes" or "no" response.

 <!-- eslint-skip -->
 ```js